Tufts Campaign School

 Any requests for housing after December 10 will be considered on a case by case basis.

 Our program is committed to welcoming students from all backgrounds to Tufts’ campus.
 Although we have only limited financial aid available, we do our best to distribute the funds to students for whom it can make the greatest difference in their ability to attend.
 Awards typically cover 50%-100% of the Program Fee + Housing Fee.
-Please note, international students are not eligible for financial aid at this time.
+Please note, visiting students and Tufts international students are not eligible for financial aid at this time.

 You will be prompted to complete a financial aid application during the program application process.
 If you receive a financial aid award, it will be included in your letter of admission.
 After receiving your letter of admission, you will have fourteen days (including weekends and holidays) to accept your admission and award by notifying us in writing at email@example.com.
 If we do not hear from you after two weeks, you will be placed on the admissions wait list and your award will be forfeit, meaning you will not be able to use the financial aid award if you later come off the wait list.